 The 1980s were all about excess.
 Men wanted to stand out and be seen as flourishing and powerful.
 This was reflected in the boldness of their clothing choices.

-Suits with broad shoulders and accessories in bright colors became commonplace in offices across America.
+Suits with broad shoulders and bright-colored accessories became commonplace in offices across America.
 The preppy look also made a comeback, with polo shirts, khakis, and boat shoes becoming staples of the upper-class wardrobe.

 But not everyone wanted to dress like a business person or prepster.
 Films like The Breakfast Club showcased the diversity of youth fashion, from preppy to rebellious.